TestCentric/testcentric-gui/web/input/index.md

 # Versioning

 The **TestCentric GUI** uses semantic versioning, with specific exceptions and clarification regarding what is considered a breaking change.
-See the VERSIONING file in the root of the distribution for more information.
+See the VERSIONING.md file in the root of the distribution for more information.
 The current version is 1.4.0.

 # License

 The GUI is Open Source software, released under the MIT / X11 license.
-See LICENSE for a copy of the license.
+See LICENSE.txt in the root of the distribution or view it [here](/testcentric-gui/docs/license.html).

 The software bundles a modified copy of the NUnit test engine, which is also licensed under the MIT / X11 license.
 In addition, the first version of the GUI is based in part on the NUnit 2.x GUI runner, released under the NUnit license.
-See NOTICES.txt for copyright information.
+See NOTICES.txt in the root of the distribution for more information.